 Further information on the processes can be obtained by contacting the Environmental Health Section.

 2. Statutory Nuisance.
 The Environmental Protection Act 1990 defines a number of Statutory Nuisances including bonfires, dust , fumes and gases emitted from premises.
 Where a local authority is satisfied that a statutory nuisance exists, is likely to exist or recur, it must serve a Notice on the person responsible to require abatement of the nuisance.
-Failure to comply with the terms of the Notice may result in prosecution. we have put together some information on binfires.
+Failure to comply with the terms of the Notice may result in prosecution.
+We have put together some information on bonfires.

 3. Dark Smoke.
 The Clean Air Act 1993 regulates emissions of dark smoke from chimneys and from industrial or trade premises

 4. Chimney Heights.
 The Clean Air Act 1993 requires local authorities to approve the height of chimneys from certain processes to ensure satisfactory dispersal of emissions into the atmosphere.

 People in good health usually encounter no serious short term side effects from moderate levels of air pollution.
 However elevated levels and/or long term exposure to pollution can affect human health, ecosystems and buildings.
 People with lung or heart conditions are at greater risk, and asthmatics may find poor air quality triggers attacks or leads to increased use of inhalers.